-Below is Alieu Deen-Conteh’s story.
-Alieu (pictured inset) is Assistant Secretary General of Sierra Leone Teachers Union (SLTU)
+Below is a story by Alieu Deen-Conteh.
+Alieu (pictured inset) is Assistant Secretary-General of Sierra Leone Teachers Union (SLTU).

 There is an English saying that marriages are made in heaven, but my story is about marriages that are certainly not of heaven.

 I was born into a polygamous family with many brothers and sisters.
 You could easily spot out the bright potential in my youngest sister, Mbalu.
 She was a very beautiful girl who many described as the princess of our village – Mafaray.
 On top of her beauty, she was also intelligent.
 Mbalu was 16

 and in senior secondary school and, according to her teachers, she was doing extremely well in class.
 Because of her beauty and brilliance, she became the focus of attraction to all.